 What are the duties and responsibilities of an adoption facilitator?

-The most common duty or responsibility of an adoption facilitator is to match birth parents with adoptive parents and vice versa.
+The most common duty or responsibility of a facilitator is to match birth parents with adoptive parents and vice versa.
 In essence, adoption facilitators provide adoption and placement matching.

-What are the fees for using an adoption facilitator?
+What are the fees for using a facilitator?

 How can an adoption facilitator be a detriment?

-Word of mouth is one of the best ways to find an adoption facilitator.
-That way, you’ll not only get the contact information, but also personal and professional references of that adoption facilitator’s services.
+Word of mouth is one of the best ways to find a facilitator.
+That way, you’ll not only get the contact information but also personal and professional references of that adoption facilitator’s services.
 Here at Adoption.com, we have an ever-growing directory of adoption professionals.
 You just have to choose the state and which type of adoption professional you’re looking for, and that’s it!